eugenividal/lads_CyIPT_data/README.md

 ## Introduction

-This is a script to prepare the data from Open Streets Maps (OSM) for the paper “Inequalities in cycling participation in England”.
-Three potential variables could be collected from this dataset: (1) Type of infrastructure, (2) Volume of vehicles in infrastructure, (3) Quietness of infrastructure.
+This is the script to prepare the Open Street Map (OSM) data for the paper "Inequalities in cycling participation in England".
+Two potential indicators at the local authority level are created using this dataset: (1) km cycle-friendly infrastructure/km2, and (2) cyclability index.

+The first indicator can be divided into 3: km of cycle tracks/km2, km of cycle lanes/km2, and km of quiet streets/km2.
+The cyclability index is calculated giving different weight to each type of road in which cycling is allowed.

 ## Data preparation